-3) Once you have your own SPF record in place, you can block all email from your own domain that fails SPF and fails to align (meaning, the "return path" address's domain and the header's "From" address's domain don't match).
-To do this, go to the Settings > Approved Senders page and add your own domain name.
+- Once you have your own SPF record in place, you can block all email from your own domain that fails SPF or fails to align (meaning, the email is "from" your domain, but the "return path" address's domain isn't your domain).
+To do this, go to the Settings > Approved senders page and add your own domain name.
 Before saving, click the Advanced drop down, and ensure to use the option Allow messages that meet one of these conditions (recommended)....
 This will ensure the sender is verified as authentic (with help of SPF, DKIM, and DMARC).
 Then, enable the option to "quarantine" messages that fail verification.

-This settings will block spammers that try to use a different envelope sender but put your domain in the "From:" address.
-When selecting the above Approved Sender options for your domain, you must make sure your SPF record includes all the IPs that your users send from and that their email is configured to set the envelope sender properly so that it matches their From address.
+This setting will block spammers that try to use a different return path but put your domain in the "From:" address.
+When selecting the above Approved Sender options for your domain, you must make sure your SPF record includes all the IPs that your users send from and that their email is configured to set the return path sender properly so that it matches their From address.

-You will also want to consider if your website sends emails on behalf of your domain (e.g. via a web form) and make sure the IP of your web server is included in your SPF record and that the script that sends the emails uses the proper envelope sender (aka "return path").
+You will also want to consider if your website sends emails on behalf of your domain (e.g. via a web form) and make sure the IP of your web server is included in your SPF record and that the script that sends the emails uses the proper return path sender (aka "envelope sender").
 After setting the options above, you will want to watch your quarantine to make sure important messages are not being held in the Quarantine+ viewer.

-If the envelope sender/return path must be a domain that doesn't match your From domain, you can add that domain to the Approved sources section.
+If the return path is a domain that doesn't match your From domain, you can add that domain to the Approved sources section.

 If you use this policy, any message that fails the SPF check, will be deep filtered.
 The deep filter will cause a message to be delayed and rescanned for spam after the delay.
 During the delay, the core filtering engine should be collecting new rules to help detect and stop spam.